avacio/VeggieVengeance/README.md

  		- projectile (parabolic projectile using gravity)

 - Incorporate one or more polygonal geometric assets
+	- creating mesh on Blender (chef hat), still in progress
 - Implement smooth non-linear motion of one or more assets or characters
-	- jumping for all characters are gravity-based
+	- jumping for all characters are gravity-based (force)

 - Implement an accurate and efficient collision detection method (include multiple moving assets that necessitate collision checks)
 	- fighters/projectiles/bullets/platforms all require collision checks